faisalAkhtar/minesweeper/ReadMe.md

 <h1 align="center">Minesweeper</h1>

 <p align="center">Minesweeper is a single-player puzzle video game.
-The objective of the game is to clear a rectangular board containing hidden "mines" or bombs without detonating any of them, with help from clues about the number of neighboring mines in each field.</p>
+The objective of the game is to clear a rectangular board containing hidden "mines" or bombs without detonating any of them, with help from clues about the number of neighboring mines in each field.
+Credit goes to <a href="https://github.com/kubowania">@kubowania</a> for inspiring this.</p>

 <p align="center">
   <img alt="Code size" src="https://img.shields.io/github/languages/code-size/faisalAkhtar/minesweeper" />